 Seek Legal Counsel

-If you are not already doing so, you should consider working with a law firm that specialises in cybersecurity and data protection to serve as your cyber incident response coach.
+- If you are not already doing so, you should consider working with a law firm that specializes in cybersecurity and data protection to serve as your cyber incident response coach.
 Ensure the firm is experienced in handling ransomware events.
 If not, consider selecting a different firm.
 The law firm should:

 - Provide guidance on legal and regulatory considerations related to ransomware such as cryptocurrency, FCPA, and OFAC.